 On a personal level too, I try to be as resourceful to women who are contemplating quitting their jobs and thinking of dipping their toes in the entrepreneurial pool and am very open to sharing all my learnings to women who aspire for a career in branding but don’t yet know the path to get started.
 And I am a cheerleader for life, in life overall to all women who are out there trying to make it happen irrespective of their field.
 Cheering each other on can do wonders for someone you know.

 Bunisha KhajaMohaideen - Co-Founder, Terabite Ekarts

-I strongly feel the best way to inspire fellow women is by showing them the way we practice to lead our professional career and enhance the skills.
-Let's practice before we preach, Real Inspiration must be a lesson not just an advice.
+I strongly feel the best way to inspire fellow women is by showing them the way we practice to lead our professional careers and enhance the skills.
+Let's practice before we preach, Real Inspiration must be a lesson, not just an advice.

-I look forward to encouraging every woman to speak up and showcase their complete core competencies in their professional arena at whatever industry they are part of.
+I look forward to encouraging every woman to speak up and showcase their complete core competencies in their professional arena in whatever industry they are part of.

 Naina Aggarwal Ahuja - Founder & COO, Talking Point Communications

 Over the years I have mentored many exceptional women who wanted to understand how PR, reputation management, and digital communications works.

 PR is to a large extent a women-dominated profession and often people don't understand the work and commitment it entails.